Arpan-Ghosh-248/Arpan-Basic-Portfolio/README.md

 # Portfolio

 This is my portfolio project using HTML/CSS and Bootstrap.
-I will be using this to show case my project!
+I will be using this to show case my Projects!

 [live Replit Deployment](https://portfolio.arpanghosh7.repl.co/)